waprin/waprin.github.io/_posts/2015-5-21-introducing-tox.md

 with QBasic's BEEP command, and I *still* feel like I don't know enough to share with other people.

-I actually have several drafts Part 2 drafts on how to write unit test for your Coffeescript code, but I kept get deeper and deeper into rabbit holes.
+I actually have several drafts for Part 2  on how to write unit test for your Coffeescript code, but I kept get deeper and deeper into rabbit holes.
 I knew I wanted to use [Karma](http://karma-runner.github.io/0.12/index.html) , and since a